 This article will outline how Canadian tax brackets function.
-The income taxation system in Canada is a progressive system, meaning that individuals that earn more are generally taxed more.
-By contrast, in a flat taxation system, everyone would pay the same percentage of their incomes in income taxes.
+The income taxation system in Canada is a progressive system, meaning that individuals who earn more are generally taxed more.
+By contrast, in a flat taxation system, everyone pays the same percentage of their incomes in income taxes.
 Canadians are required to pay a combination of both federal and provincial income taxes.

 Federal Income Tax Brackets (2018)

-- “Incremental Amount” here refers to the maximum additional income that can be taxed at the next bracket’s tax rate before being taxed at a higher rate.
+“Incremental Amount” here refers to the maximum additional income that can be taxed at the next bracket’s tax rate before being taxed overall at a higher rate.

-- “Bracket Limit” refers to the maximum total income that can fall in each of the tax brackets.
+“Bracket Limit” refers to the maximum total income that can fall into each of the tax brackets.

 Taking a quick look at the rate differences between the lowest and highest tax brackets, we can see that individuals who earn in excess of $205,842 are taxed twice as much as individuals making less than $46,605.

 For a complete list of Canadian provincial tax brackets, please visit the Government of Canada’s tax website.

 Within Canada, each province imposes its own income tax rates that are set by the provincial governments.
 Provincial taxes go to fund small-to-medium scale public service and infrastructure projects within the provinces.